James Hayes Sadler (colonial administrator): Early life and education

 Sadler was born to Colonel Sir James Hayes Sadler and Sophia-Jane Sadler (née Taylor) on 11 October 1851 in London, England.
 In 1875, he married Rita Annie Smith (1856–1918), and had three sons.

 Career

-He rose to the rank of Lieutenant-Colonel in the British Army, with whom he saw service in India.
+He rose to the rank of Lieutenant-Colonel in the British Indian Army, with which he saw active service.

-In 1893 and again from 1893-94, he was Chief political resident of the Persian Gulf (for Bahrain, Kuwait, Oman, Qatar, and the Trucial States).
+In 1893 and again from 1893–94, he was Chief political resident of the Persian Gulf (for Bahrain, Kuwait, Oman, Qatar, and the Trucial States).
 In 1898 he was appointed Consul-General of the British Protectorate on the Somali Coast.
 In 1902 he left what is now Somaliland to become Commissioner in Uganda, a position he held until 1907.

 On 12 December 1905, Sadler was appointed the first governor of the British East African Protectorate, succeeding commissioner Donald William Stewart who died in office on 1 October 1905.
 In 1909 he was transferred to be Governor and Commander-in-Chief of the Windward Islands and their Dependencies, a post he filled until 1914.